-How to File a Non-Domestic PPO
+What You Need to File a

-Against a Minor
+Non-domestic PPO Against a Minor

 You are filing for a Non-domestic PPO against a minor.
 In order to file for a non-domestic PPO against a minor, you will need to complete four documents and you will need to write a statement about why you need a PPO.
 You can either use our statement packet or you may write or type a statement out on blank sheets of paper.
 Do not write on the back of any pages.
 For tips on what to include in your statement, click here.

 Complete the following four documents:

 1.)
 Non-domestic PPO Petition Against a Minor: You are only completing and turning in pages 1 & 2 of this document.
 You are filling out all of pages 1 & 2 starting with names at the top page 1.

 A. You are the Petitioner.
 You must provide your first and last name and a mailing address.
 This must be an address where you can receive mail.
 It does not have to be the address where you are living, so if the person you are filing against does not know where you are living and if you can get mail at a different address they do know (for example work, P.O.
 Box) you can write in that mailing address and not your home address.
 If the person does not know your phone number, you do not have to list it even though it asks for it.

 The minor child you are filing against is the Respondent.
 All you need to know about someone in order to file for a PPO against them is their 1) first and last name; 2) Race; 3) Sex; and 4) Date of Birth or accurate age.
 So if you don’t have their address or phone number, you can still complete the paperwork.

 B.2.
 If the petitioner has other court cases with the Respondent, list them here.
 If they are open cases, list them in section B.2.a.
 If they are closed, list them in section B.2.b.
 Examples might include other PPO cases.